FormidableLabs/victory-docs/src/pages/guides/custom-components.md

 ## Altering default components

-Victory components set props on their primitive components, but these may be overridden or augmented by setting props directly on the the primitive component instances.
+Victory components set props on their primitive components, but these may be overridden or augmented by setting props directly on the primitive component instances.

 ```playground
   <VictoryBar